Ultimate-Hosts-Blacklist/whitelist/README.rst

     optional arguments:
-        -h, --help            show this help message and exit -d, --debug           Activate the debug mode.
+        -h, --help            show this help message and exit -a ANTI_WHITELIST [ANTI_WHITELIST ...], --anti-whitelist ANTI_WHITELIST [ANTI_WHITELIST ...]
+                                Read the given file and remove the rules (its data) from the whitelist list we are going to use.
+        -d, --debug           Activate the debug mode.
 This mode will write the whole processes to stdout.
         -f FILE, --file FILE  Read the given file and remove all element to